s-nakaoka/choreonoid-doc/en/simulation/crawler-simulation.rst

 For example, in the case of driving the crawler of the sample model with SimpleController, you can have the control loop process as follows: ::

- ioBody->joint("CRAWLER_TRACK_L")->u() = 1.0;
+ // ioBody is the Body object obtained by io->body() ioBody->joint("CRAWLER_TRACK_L")->u() = 1.0;
  ioBody->joint("CRAWLER_TRACK_R")->u() = 1.0;